 30/10/1917 – Calder Fireclay Co, Calder Brickworks, Coatbridge – Hareshaw Fireclay, Shotts – Abandoned.

 28/06/1919 – Airdrie and Coatbridge Advertiser – Court case for compensation.
-Elizabeth McGill or Kelly sued Calder Fireclay Company for comensation.
+Elizabeth McGill or Kelly sued Calder Fireclay Company for compensation.
 She had been wheeling a barrow up a plank when the plank slid and she fell to the ground striking her back off a steel buffer of a wagon.
 She was injured and could not work.
 She was paid a compensatory wage.
-She was unable to return to work full time so she was offered light forms of work at the Brickworks such as bricking up the kiln doors and cleaning lose bricks on burnt out kilns.
+She was unable to return to work full time so she was offered light forms of work at the Brickworks such as bricking up the kiln doors and cleaning lose bricks on burnt-out kilns.
 She refused this work and still wished to be compensated.
 The judge found against her.
 Full details in the article.

-12/04/1924 – Airdrie and Coatbridge Advertiser – Moulder for Brickwork wanted.
+12/04/1924 – Airdrie and Coatbridge Advertiser – Moulder for brickwork wanted.
 Apply foreman, Calder Brickworks, Coatbridge.